 Castello di Amorosa produces primarily Italian style wines while reflecting California's unique climate, soil and growing conditions.
 All our red grapes are grown in the Napa Valley around the Castle.
 White grapes are grown in the Carneros district of the Napa Valley or in the Anderson Valley, as both of these cool areas are ideal for white wine grapes.
 Some grapes are also purchased from select growers.

-Director of Winemaking Brooks Painter, a veteran winemaker of more than 30 years, along with Winemaker Peter Velleno and famous Italian winemaker, Sebastiano Rosa, presides over all winemaking production.
-His goal is to make delicious, classically structured, intensely flavored, well-balanced, elegant wines which showcase the "Terroir" of each unique vineyard site.
+Director of Winemaking Brooks Painter, a veteran winemaker of more than 30 years, along with Winemaker Peter Velleno, presides over all winemaking production.
+Their goal is to make delicious, classically structured, intensely flavored, well-balanced, elegant wines which showcase the "Terroir" of each unique vineyard site.
 In this way we can experience the flavor and aromas of the vineyard itself.

 We are committed to using traditional approaches to the craft of winegrowing and winemaking, but also incorporate modern techniques and equipment when it improves quality.